-13. Wear a DoorDash Shirt (or Be Presentable)
+17. Wear a DoorDash Shirt

+If you’re looking for even more tip potential, it pays to be presentable.
 In other words, don’t roll up to the drop off looking like you just robbed the joint you got the food from.

 You can wear a DoorDash delivery driver t-shirt.
 Alternatively, wear a fun shirt or, at the very least, something clean and presentable.
-Smell good as well!

-14. Claim Delivery Shifts Early
+18. Claim Delivery Shifts Early

 If it’s busy in your area, DoorDash usually lets you begin dashing in a zone immediately.